dimagi/xform-spec/_sections/30-bindings.md

 | `uuid()`									| Return a random [RFC 4122 version 4](http://tools.ietf.org/html/rfc4122) compliant UUID string [review]()
 | `checklist(number min, number max, string v*)`				    | Check wether the count of answers that evaluate to true (when it converts to a number > 0) is between the minimum and maximum inclusive.
 Min and max can be -1 to indicate _not applicable_.
 | `weighted-checklist(number min, number max, [string v, string w]*)`	| Like checklist(), but the number of arguments has to be even.
 Each v argument is paired with a w argument that _weights_ each v (true) count.
 The min and max refer to the weighted totals.
 | `position(node arg?)`						| Deviates from [XPath 1.0](http://www.w3.org/TR/xpath/#function-position) in that it accepts an argument.
 This argument has to be a single node.
-If an argument is provided the function returns the position of that node amongst its siblings (with the same node name). [review](# Unclear to me if CommCare implementation is like this - ODK code difference)inst
+If an argument is provided the function returns the position of that node amongst its siblings (with the same node name). [review](# "Unclear to me if CommCare implementation is like this - ODK code difference")
 | `instance(string id)`						| Returns a [secondary instance](#secondary-instances) node with the provided id, e.g. `instance('cities')/item/[country=/data/country]`.
 It is the only way to refer to a node outside of the primary instance.
 Note that it doesn't switch the XML Document (the primary instance) or document root for other expressions.
 E.g. `/data/country` still refers to the primary instance.
 | `current()`								| In the same league as `instance(ID)` but always referring to the primary instance (and accepting no arguments).
 Unlike instance(ID), which always requires an absolute path, current() can be used with relative references (e.g. `current()/.` and `current()/..`).